nseniak/opwatch/doc/reference/programming.md

 Opwatch is based on [Nashorn](https://wiki.openjdk.java.net/display/Nashorn/Nashorn+Documentation/), the Javascript implementation that is part of Java 8.
 Nashorn is compliant with [ECMAScript 5.1](https://www.ecma-international.org/ecma-262/5.1/).

-Nashorn provides several utility Javascript built-in functions and global objects, including:
+Nashorn provides several utility built-in functions and global objects, including:

 * `$ENV` to access environment variables, e.g. `$ENV.USER`;
 * `load()` to load a script (see also [Module system](#module-system));
 * `print()` to print data on the console;
 * `quit()` to exit the Opwatch shell

-For a complete list of Nashorn's built-ins, see [Nashorn and Shell Scripting](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/shell.html).
+For a complete list of Nashorn built-ins, see
+[Nashorn and Shell Scripting](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/shell.html).

 ## Processors

-Processors are the objects created and combined to build monitoring applications.

 For a general presentation of processors, see the [Overview](../../overview.md).